E. Phillips Fox: Return to Australia

 In 1913, he returned to Australia, marking the occasion with an exhibition of some seventy works.
 Edith Susan Boyd was one of the main models featured throughout this collection of works.
 The show was reported with enthusiasm in the local press, the Melbourne Argus writing: "With light and atmosphere always the ruling motive, there is revealed in his themes something of the infinite beauty discoverable in everyday things..."
 The writer might have had in mind this charming and typical work titled The Arbour.

-A final aspect of Fox's oeuvre worth noting are his official commissions.
-The Landing of Captain Cook at Botany Bay, the most important of these works, holds more than a hint of his teacher Gérôme; and every Australian might be surprised to find that Fox made a copy of Nathaniel Dance's Portrait of Captain Cook, an icon probably so ubiquitous as to have sunk unnoticed but ever-present into the national psyche.
+Fox's official commissions form a final notable aspect of his oeuvre.
+The Landing of Captain Cook at Botany Bay, the most important of these works, shows clear influence of his teacher Gérôme.
+Fox also made a copy of Nathaniel Dance's Portrait of Captain Cook, an icon so familiar in Australia that it has become part of the national visual memory.

 Death

 Fox died of cancer in a Fitzroy hospital on 8 October 1915, aged 50.
 His wife survived him by 36 years, but there were no children.
 His nephew Leonard Phillips Fox was a prolific writer and pamphleteer for Communist and humanitarian causes.